 - Choose to create a new portal.

-- Select a license file to authorize your portal's user types and app bundles.
-This file is obtained from My Esri and its format is .JSON.
+- Select a license file to authorize your portal's user types and apps.

 - Create the initial administrator account.